-Introduction to Statistics Chapter 1
+Chapter 1

-Frequency Distributions Chapter 2
+Chapter 2

-Central Tendency Chapter 3
+Chapter 3

-Variability Chapter 4
+Chapter 4

-Standardized Distributions Chapter 5
+Chapter 5

-Probability Chapter 6
+Chapter 6

-Distribution of Sample Means Chapter 7
+Chapter 7

-Introduction to Hypothesis Testing Chapter 8
+Chapter 8

-Introduction to the t Statistic Chapter 9
+Chapter 9

-The t-Test for Two Independent Samples Chapter 10
+Chapter 10

-The t-Test for Two Dependent Samples Chapter 11
+Chapter 11

-Confidence Intervals Chapter 12
+Chapter 12

-Analysis of Variance (ANOVA) Chapter 13
+Chapter 13

-Correlation and Regression Chapter 15
+Chapter 15

 We will not be covering all of the content of all of the above chapters - the pages that are required reading will be contained in a Readings List that will be handed out as the course progresses.
+Students should consult this list regularly to ensure that they do not spend time reading pages which are not required-reading.
 There will be no (or very little) coverage of the material in chapters 14 and 16.
 Note also that some information that is not included in the text will be covered in the lecture/lab sessions and can be included in assignments, quizzes, and examinations.